adokky/kodec/README.md

 Why not [okio](https://github.com/square/okio) / [kotlinx-io](https://github.com/Kotlin/kotlinx-io)?

-Because both of them don't provide a zero-copy array-like abstraction that allows you to wrap anything other than `ByteArray`.
+Because both of them does not provide a zero-copy array-like abstraction that allows you to wrap anything other than `ByteArray`.

-There are other notable differences:
+Other notable differences:
 * allocation-free `Float`/`Double` encoding/decoding
 * `TextReader` abstraction allows you to implement allocation-free decoding for any text format
 * "template" modules for decoding basic primitives with zero performance impact.
 Compatible with any data structure.